brianlukonsolo/Spring-AI-Ollama-Chat-RAG-API/README.md

 This will allow you to run AI models locally on your computer.
 See documentation here:
 - https://docs.ollama.com/

-Pull a model by running the followind command in your CMD prompt:
+Pull a model by running the following command in your CMD prompt:
 - ```ollama pull mistral```

 Make sure you also have mistral as it is the default used by Spring AI